Decreasing paths of polygons: The Vestibule

 \begin{theorem} Let $P$ be a convex $n$-gon oriented counterclockwise, with $n\geq 4$.
 Then an $n$-gon $P'$ contained in $P$ is attainable if and only if it belongs to the set $\V_P\cup \D_P$.
-If $P'\in \V_P\backslash \D_P$, then it is attainable in at most $2n$ pull-in moves, while if $P'\in \D_P$ then it is attainable in fewer than $5n$ moves. \end{theorem}
+If $P'\in \D_P$, then it is attainable in fewer than $5n$ pull-in moves, while if $P'\in \V_P\backslash \D_P$, then it is attainable in at most $2n$ pull-in moves. \end{theorem}

 \begin{proof} One direction of the theorem has already been proved: the polygons in $\V_P\cup\D_P$ are attainable from $P$.
 Let us prove the other direction.
 By Theorem \ref{closedundermoves}, the set $\V_P\cup \D_P$ is closed under neighbor pull-in moves.
 Combined with the previous lemma, this yields that $\V_P\cup \D_P$ is in fact closed under arbitrary pull-in moves.
 Since $P\in \TT_P\subseteq \V_P$, any polygon attainable from $P$ in finitely many pull-in moves belongs to $\V_P\cup \D_P$.
-Now let $P'$ be attainable from $P$.
+Now let $P'$ be an $n$-gon attainable from $P$.
 If $P'$ is degenerate in $P$, then $P'\in \V_P\cup \D_P$ and we are done.
 Suppose that $P'$ is non-degenerate in $P$.
-By Corollary \ref{Pchattering}, $P'=\lim P_k'$, where $P_k'$ is attainable from $P$ in finitely many pull-in moves for all $k$.
+By Corollary \ref{Pchattering}, $P'=\lim_k P_k'$, where each $P_k'$ is attainable from $P$ in finitely many pull-in moves.
 As established before, $P_k'\in \V_P\cup \D_P$ for all $k$.
-Since $\V_P\cup\D_P$ is a closed set, $P'\in \V_P\cup\D_P$, as desired.
+Since $\V_P\cup\D_P$ is a closed set (Lemmas \ref{compactD} and \ref{compactV}), we obtain that $P'\in \V_P\cup\D_P$, as desired.

-The polygons in $\D_P$ are attainable in fewer than $5n$ moves, by Theorem \ref{in5nmoves}, and the polygons in $\V_P\backslash \D_P$ are attainable in at most $2n$ moves, by Theorem \ref{closedundermoves}. \end{proof}
+Finally, let us discuss the estimates on the number of pull-in moves given in the theorem.
+By Theorem \ref{in5nmoves}, the polygons in $\D_P$ are attainable from $P$ in fewer than $5n$ moves.
+Suppose on the other hand that a polygon $P'$ belongs to $\V_P\backslash \D_P$.
+By the definition of $\V_P$, there exists $P''\in \TT_P$ (the threshold region) such that $P'$ is attained from $P''$ in one pull-in move.
+The polygon $P''$ is necessarily non-degenerate in $P$, so it is attainable from $P$ in at most $2n-1$ pull-in moves, by Theorem \ref{thresholdthm}.
+Thus, $P'$ is attainable from $P$ in at most $2n$ pull-in moves. \end{proof}

 Let us outline how to effectively check whether an $n$-gon $P'$ contained in a given $n$-gon $P$ is attainable by a decreasing by path. \begin{enumerate} \item If $P$ is not set-convex, then $P'$ is attainable from $P$ (by Theorem \ref{in5nmoves}).